-Mental illness the largest contributor to disability worldwideDecember 14th, 2012 in Health /
+Mental illness the largest contributor to disability worldwideDecember 14, 2012 in Medicine & Health / Health

 Mental illness is the largest contributor to disability, according to a report card on the world's health, The Global Burden of Disease 2010 (GBD 2010).
 The seven papers and two commentaries that make up the report will be published in The Lancet this week.

 GBD 2010 is a collaborative project led by the Institute for Health Metrics and Evaluation at the University of Washington (UW) in the US and involves 302 institutions across 50 countries.
 This is the first report since the inaugural study was published in the early 1990s.

 Close to a quarter of the world's disability burden is attributed to mental and behavioural disorders combined (22.7 per cent).
 These include major depressive disorder, anxiety, Alzheimer's, schizophrenia and bipolar disease.

 Major depressive disorder alone accounts for 8.1 per cent of the disability burden and is second only to low back pain.
 This compares with cardiovascular and circulatory diseases, which account for 2.8 per cent of the disability burden.